lamastex/scalable-data-science/db/week2/02_SparkEssentials/004_RDDsTransformationsActions.md

 #### Let us look at the legend and overview of the visual RDD Api in the following notebook:
 * [in Workspace -> scalable-data-science -> xtraResources -> visualRDDApi -> guide (relative to 'Workspace' link!)](/#workspace/scalable-data-science/xtraResources/visualRDDApi/guide).

 **NOTE:** The links to other notebook may not work in a different shard depending on where you uploaded the 'scalable-data-science' archive to!
 This can be easily fixed by correcting the directory containing 'scalable-data-science' folder.
 Here it is assumed to be in 'Workspace' folder.
+This NOTE won't keep reappearing :)

 ![](https://raw.githubusercontent.com/raazesh-sainudiin/scalable-data-science/master/db/visualapi/med/visualapi-1.png)